Collisteru/collisteru.net/content/blog/homo-deus/homo_deus.md

 _Homo Deus_ is part two of Yuval Noah Harari’s humble quest to explain all of history.
 In  _Sapiens,_ he created a model of how humans rose to become Earth’s apex predator and most powerful ecological force.
 In _Homo Deus,_ he refines this model and makes predictions about culture in a transhuman future.

 Harari’s a bit of an intellectual maverick.
 His books bring you on a reckless tour through nearly every field of study, taking potshots at common opinion wherever they can.
-Each chapter escalates the weirdness until you feel peculiar yourself for agreeing with him.
+Each chapter escalates the weirdness until you feel peculiar yourself for agreeing with him.s

 Though anthropology is its principal subject, _Homo Deus_ dips into fields as diverse as evolutionary psychology, computer science, and literary criticism.
 Even if you disagree with Harari’s thesis, you will learn something from this book.